-- 7.1 Application Fee - 7.2 Prepare and Enrich Psychological Evaluation fees for some California Families- All families will take the Prepare and Enrich assessment during the home study process.
-A psychological evaluation for all PAP's will be required.
-In California it is not a third party payment. - 7.3 Home Study Fees PAP must pay to ICA the Home Study Service Fee before the commencement of the home study process.
+7.1 Application Fee

+- 7.2 Prepare and Enrich, Taylor Johnson and Psychological Evaluation - fees for some California Families - All families will take the Prepare and Enrich Assessment during the home study process.
+If adopting as a single individual, the family will take the Taylor Johnson Analysis.
+Additionally, a psychological evaluation for all PAP's will be required.
+In California it is not a third-party payment. - 7.3 Home Study Fees PAP must pay to ICA the Home Study Service Fee before the commencement of the home study process.
 If the home study is not performed by ICA, PAP must pay the home study costs and fees directly to the Cooperating Agency conducting the home study, and the home study review fee to ICA after the home study is finalized by our staff.
 PAP agrees to pay any supplemental or additional adoption home study fee reasonably related to any required update, amendment, addendum, or change to a home study report.
-Please note that in addition to the stated fee, you will be responsible for paying the social worker's actual travel expenses if your residence is more than 25 miles (round trip) from the ICA office or social worker. - 7.4 Post-Placement and post-adoption Service Fees These fees cover the cost of a post adoption translation and administration in relation to the post adoption reports required by the sending country, by PAP's state of residence, ICA or by any other relevant authority.
-PAP agrees to pay ICA the post-adoption service fees within ten (1) days of acceptance of referral.
+Please note that in addition to the stated fee, you will be responsible for paying the social worker's actual travel expenses if your residence is more than 50 miles (round trip) from the ICA office or social worker. - 7.4 Post-Placement and post-adoption Service Fees These fees cover the cost of a post adoption translation and administration in relation to the post adoption reports required by the sending country, by PAP's state of residence, ICA or by any other relevant authority.
+PAP agrees to pay ICA the postadoption service fees within ten (10) days of acceptance of referral.
 The costs and fees for post-adoption reporting must be paid by PAP directly to the Cooperating Agency performing the post-adoption services.
 Please see the Post-Adoption Services and Reporting Agreement for further explanation of fees. - 7.5 U.S. Program Fees and Expenses This category of fees and expenses is intended to include all fees and estimated expenses for all adoption services provided in the U.S., other than home study services and document expenses.
-This category of fees includes ICA's personnel costs, administrative overhead, operation costs, communications and publications costs, training and education, and any other costs related to providing adoption services in the U.S. It also includes full participation by PAP in ICA's adoption training and preparation program.
-This category of fees is intended to cover all U.S. Fees and expenses charged to PAP by ICA.
-This category of
+This category of fees includes ICA's personnel costs, administrative overhead, operation costs, communications and publications costs, training and education, and any other costs related to providing adoption services in the U.S. It also includes full participation by PAP in ICA's adoption training and info@4achild.org www.instituteforchildrensaid.org A DBA of International Christian Adoptions HEADQUARTERS: 41745 Rider Way#2 Temecula, CA 92590 preparation program.
+This category of fees is intended to cover all U.S. Fees and expenses charged to PAP by ICA fees do not include any fees or costs that PAP may need to pay to third parties, such as legal fees, fees for medical review or medical services, travel or immigration costs or expenses, etc.